chaoss/website/prototype/metrics-head-rc.md

 # Metrics Candidate Release Page

 *Released metrics are only a subset of metric ideas that are being developed.
 If you would like to learn more and discuss different metrics please visit the working group repositories.
 Each working group identifies metrics that are candidates for release.
 The metrics are sorted into Focus Areas.
-Individual metrics will be released along with a detail page.
+CHAOSS uses a Goal-Question-Metric format to present metrics.
+Individual metrics are released based on identified goals and questions.
+The metrics include a detail page with definitions, usecases, and examples.
 The release will be available for comment for 30 days.
-Comments about the release can be made by following the the Working Group links provided for each individual metric.*
+Comments about the release can be made by following the Working Group links provided for each individual metric.*

 ### Important Dates
-Release Freeze:
+Release Freeze: June 21st, 2019
-Candidate Release:
+Candidate Release: June 24th, 2019
-Comments Close:
+Comments Close: July 24th, 2019
-Release Date:
+Release Date: August 1st, 2019

 ## Release Table
 #### Common Metrics Focus Areas